bitsofcotton/conv_check/README.md

 # Konbu Check
 Get feasible point from multiple linear constraints.

-This program aims to check and gain the solvee from multiple set of linear constraints.
+This program aims to check and gain the solvee from multiple set of linear constraints in O(mn^2) arithmetic and elementary function operations.
-C++ is needed, and to calculate faster, Eigen library is needed, and to calculate more accurate (in the most case we need), we may need a gmp library, a mpfr library and a real.hpp library is needed, or, with certain accuracy calculation, QD library is needed.
+C++ is needed, and to calculate faster, Eigen library is needed, and to calculate more accurate (in the most case we need), we may need a gmp library, a mpfr library and a mpfr++ library is needed, or, with certain accuracy calculation, QD library is needed.
 For older information, please refer http://sourceforge.net/projects/convcheck/ .

 # Tips